 Welcome to my website.
 My name is Luciano Ciravegna.
-I am an Associate Professor studying business in emerging markets, especially the role of context on firm strategy, internationalization, and international marketing.
-I am based at King’s College International Development Institute in London, and INCAE.
+I am an Associate Professor (Senior Lecturer in UK terminology) studying business in emerging markets, especially the role of context on firm strategy, internationalization, and international marketing.
+I am based at King’s College International Development Department in London, and INCAE.
 I am an alumnus of the London School of Economics, the University of Oxford’s St Antony’s College, the Centro Studi D’Agliano, and the United World College.
 For more information on my activities, please check the above links on research, teaching and events.

 Together with Prof. Sumit Kundu of Florida International University, and Prof. Robert Fitzgerald, we developed this strategy manual aimed at managers, entrepreneurs, and business students interested in emerging markets.
 We provide a set of practical strategy tools that managers can use to identify opportunities and manage risk in emerging economies.
 The book, based on four years of field research, includes a preface by Prof. Farok Contractor, one of the world’s leading scholars in international business.